open-cloud/open-cloud.github.io.old/1_user.md

 to utilizing OpenCloud resources:

 1. **Upload a public key.** Click on the Users tab at left, click on your email address, and then paste your public key in the box.
 Click the Save button at right.

-2. **Ask your site's PI to create a slice.** Instructions For PIs:
+2. **Ask your Site PI to create a slice.** Instructions For PIs:

   * Click on the Slices tab at left, and then the Add Slice button on the right.
 In the Slice Details tab, choose a name for the slice